 What to do in Tirthan Valley

-There is really plenty of things that you can do in Tirthan Valley and the only thing that can limit is your time in hand.
-During tourist season, it becomes a hub for many adventure activities.
+There are really plenty of things that you can do in Tirthan Valley and the only thing that can limit is your time in hand.
+During the tourist season, it becomes a hub for many adventure activities.
 I will list down some of these activities below.

 - River Crossing

 - Rock Climbing